urinieto/msaf/README.md

     ├──  features: Feature files for speeding up running time.
 Should be empty initially.
     └──  references: Human references for evaluation purposes.

-Using this toy dataset as an example, we could run MSAF using the Foote algorithm for boundaries and using hpcp features by simply:
+There are multiple examples of datasets in the `datasets` folder.
+Moreover, a complete dataset composed of 4 tracks is found in the `datasets/Sargon`.
+We will use it here as an example.

+To run the Foote algorithm for boundaries on the Sargon dataset with mfcc as features, we can type:

-    ./run.py my_collection -f hpcp -bid foote
+    ./run_msaf.py ../datasets/Sargon -f mfcc -bid foote

-There is an example dataset included in the MSAF package, in the folder `ds_example`.
-It includes the SALAMI and Isophonics datasets (not the audio though).

 Furthermore, we can spread the work across multiple processors by using the `-j` flag.
-By default the number of processors is 4, this can be explicitly set by typing:
+By default the number of processors is 1, this can be explicitly set by typing:

-    ./run.py my_collection -f hpcp -bid foote -j 4
+    ./run_msaf.py ../datasets/Sargon -f mfcc -bid foote -j 8

-Additionally, we can run only a specific subset of the collection.
-For example, if you want to run on the Isophonics set, you can do:

-    ./run.py my_collection -f hpcp -bid foote -d Isophonics

 For more information, please type:

-    ./run.py -h
+    ./run_msaf.py -h

 ####Evaluating Collection####